yene/Monikers/README.md

 * swipe down = score card
 * when card is scored do a swipe down animation

+# optimization
+* maybe reference to the all cards array instead of making a copy

 # Mobile Safari View Size
 Safari view is smaller than the screen, min 740px http://stackoverflow.com/questions/24889100/ios-8-removed-minimal-ui-viewport-property-are-there-other-soft-fullscreen